0xNazgul/Blockchain-Security-Library/README.md

 # Contributing
 Want to add something blockchain security related?
 Create a PR making sure that:
-1. It is security related.
+1. It is blockchain security related.
 2. Link is in the correct section or can be made into a new section.
 3. It stays in alphabetical order.